 Including Wood Shop and Digital Fabrication Lab

-In the first installment of our video series profiling Swarthmore MakerSpace student technicians Oliver Steinglass ’20 discusses his role in the MakerSpace as well as projects constructed in the digital fabrication lab and wood shop.
+Watch our video series profiling Swarthmore MakerSpace student technicians and faculty chronicling their work and the variety of unique projects constructed in the digital fabrication lab and wood shop.

 Welcome MakerSpace Manager Russell Prigodich

 In this welcome video, Russell Prigodich describes the makerspace, his background in art and design, some of the tools and resources that are available, and the exciting paths we hope to take in the future.
 Please visit us in Beardsley 101/102.

 Unless otherwise indicated, workshops will take place in the MakerSpace, Beardsley 101/102 from 5:30 to 7:30 PM.
 Registration is limited, sign up forms will be posted 1 week before the event.

 Jan 23rd (Open House): Stop by to see the space and meet some of those who keep it running.

 Jan 30th (3D Printing): After a quick introductory lesson into the basic use and interface with Rhino we will export your model as an .stl for printing.
 In the Digital Fabrications Lab we will learn how to take your file from CAD to print.